 - Verification that the name, address and telephone number of the resident caretaker is posted in a conspicuous public place on the property as per City and State code

-If you disagree that your property has a violation you may appeal staff's determination by submitting a citation appeal form to request a hearing.
+If you disagree with a citation that was issued regarding a violation on your property, you may appeal the staff’s determination by submitting a citation appeal form to request a hearing.
 Your request must be filed within 30 days of the citation issue date.

 Other possible violations include: